RISEN Prompt Framework: What It Gets Right and What It Misses

 Regeneration cycles2.1 avg1.1 avg

-RISEN outperformed raw prompts significantly (raw prompts scored 34% first-attempt usability).
-But sinc-LLM outperformed RISEN on every metric because it covers all 6 specification dimensions without redundancy.
+RISEN did much better than raw prompts, which scored only 34% on first-attempt usability.
+But sinc-LLM beat RISEN on every metric.
+That is because sinc-LLM covers all 6 specification slots with no overlap.

 The Best of RISEN in sinc-LLM

-If you like RISEN's approach, you can incorporate its strengths into sinc-LLM:
+If you like RISEN, you can bring its best parts into sinc-LLM:

-The result is a prompt with RISEN's constraint discipline plus sinc-LLM's complete specification coverage.
+The result is a prompt that has RISEN's constraint habit plus sinc-LLM's full six-slot coverage.

 {